1000 Steps, Dandenong Ranges

 - Steep inclines, many steps.
 Reasonable fitness required, take your time!

 - Toilets and parking available at Upper Ferntree Gully Park and One Tree Hill

 - Not suitable for push chairs/prams

 - Parking at the base or at One Tree Hill (a wiser choice).

-Parking Note: cars are often parked along the Mt Dandenong tourist Road.
-Do not park illegally as fines are often imposed.
+Parking Note: cars are often parked along the Mt Dandenong Tourist Road.
+Do not park illegally as fines are imposed.

 Start of 1000 Steps / Kokoda Trail Walk: